Nat Champs 1 1 - 2026 BYD Singapore International Marathon sponsored by adidas

 • Results must fall within the 18-month qualification window from 1 March 2025 to 31 August 2026

-• Athletes must express interest to Singapore Athletics by submitting their identification documents, race category, and proof of qualifying performance within the qualification window for verification to hp@athletics.sg by 1 September 2026
+• Athletes must express interest to Singapore Athletics by submitting their identification documents, race category, and proof of qualifying performance within the qualification window for verification to Singapore Athletics’ Qualifying Submission Form by 1 September 2026

 • Athletes must comply with World Athletics guidelines, including race conduct and anti-doping regulations